Machine-Learning-Powered Specification Testing in Linear Instrumental Variable Models: Theory in the i.i.d. Case

-\subsection{Consequences under the Null Hypothesis $\EP[\epsilon|Z]=0$}
+\subsection{Consequences under the Null Hypothesis $\EP[\epsilon|{z}]=0$}

-If a distribution $P$ belongs to $H_0$, then we have for all $w\in \mathcal W$ that $\rho_w=0$ and also $\tau = 0$.
-Then, the output $p_{val}(\hat w)$ of Procedure \ref{proc_Test} is asymptotically a valid, potentially conservative, p-value (when testing on significance level smaller than $0.5$ -- a restriction due to the one-sidedness of the test). \begin{theorem} Consider a class of distributions $\mathcal P$ such that for all $P\in \mathcal P$ it holds that $\EP[\epsilon|Z]=0$.
+We first show that the proposed procedure yields an asymptotically valid specification test under the null hypothesis (when testing on significance level $\alpha < 1/2$ -- a restriction due to the one-sidedness of the test). \begin{theorem} Consider a class of distributions $\mathcal P$ such that for all $P\in \mathcal P$ it holds that $\EP[\epsilon|{\bm z}]=0$.
 Consider the output $p_{val}(\hat w)$ of Procedure \ref{proc_Test} with fixed $\gamma >0$.
 If Assumptions \ref{ass_SigmaMinIID}, \ref{ass_MomentsIID} and \ref{ass_Epsilon} hold for $\mathcal P$, then for all $\alpha_0\in (0, 0.5)$,